rafgraph/react-interactive/README.md

 ## Using with TypeScript

 React Interactive is fully typed, including the polymorphic `as` prop.
 The props that an `<Interactive>` component accepts are a union of its own props and the props that the `as` prop accepts.
+Live TypeScript examples are available in [TypeScriptExamples.tsx](https://github.com/rafgraph/react-interactive/blob/main/demo/src/other/TypeScriptExamples.tsx) in the demo app.

 ```ts
 <Interactive